rdfostrich/article-swj2020-cobra/content/evaluation.md

 While this is true for BEAR-A and BEAR-B Hourly, this is not true for BEAR-B Daily.
 As such, we _reject_ this hypotheses.
-In our [second hypothesis](#hypothesis-qualitative-ingestion), we expected ingestion time to be higher with a bidirectional delta chain.
+In our [second hypothesis](#hypothesis-qualitative-ingestion), we expected ingestion time to be lower with a bidirectional delta chain.
-Our results show that the opposite is true, and ingestion into a bidirectional delta chain is in fact _faster_ than for a unidirectional delta chain.
+Our results show that this is true.
-As such, we also _reject_ this hypothesis.
+As such, we _accept_ this hypothesis.
 Our other hypotheses expect that evaluation times for [VM](#hypothesis-qualitative-querying-vm), [DM](#hypothesis-qualitative-querying-dm) and [VQ](#hypothesis-qualitative-querying-vq) with a bidirectional delta chain would be lower.